coderefinery/gitlab-openstack-deploy/README.md

   centos-dedicated:
     image: "CentOS-7.0"
     flavor: "io.70GB"
-    env_config:
+    runner_configs:
-      RUNNER_NAME: "centos-dedicated"
+      - RUNNER_NAME: "centos-dedicated"
         DOCKER_IMAGE: "centos"
         REGISTER_LOCKED: "true"
+        state: "started"
   ubuntu-dedicated:
     image: "CentOS-7.0"
     flavor: "io.70GB"
-    env_config:
+    runner_configs:
-      RUNNER_NAME: "ubuntu-dedicated"
+      - RUNNER_NAME: "ubuntu-dedicated"
         DOCKER_IMAGE: "ubuntu"
         REGISTER_LOCKED: "true"
+        REGISTRATION_TOKEN: "{{ vaulted_ubuntu_dedicated_reg_token }}"
+        state: "started"
   shared:
     image: "CentOS-7.0"
     flavor: "io.70GB"
-    env_config:
+    runner_configs:
+      - REGISTRATION_TOKEN: "{{ initial_shared_runners_registration_token }}"
+        state: "started"
+      - RUNNER_NAME: "alpine"
+        DOCKER_IMAGE: "alpine"
         REGISTRATION_TOKEN: "{{ initial_shared_runners_registration_token }}"
+        state: "started"
 ```

 Runner configuration consists of setting an image and a flavor for the virtual
-machine and a list of environment variables that configure the runner at
+machine and a list of environment variable dicts (one per runner) that
-registration time.
-A list of these environment variables can be retrieved by
+configure runners at registration time.
+A list of these environment variables
-running "docker exec gitlab-runner gitlab-ci-multi-runner help register" as
+can be retrieved by running "docker exec gitlab-runner gitlab-ci-multi-runner
-root on a runner machine.
+help register" as root on a runner machine.

-If a registration token is not initially specified for a VM, then it will not
+If a registration token is not initially specified for a runner, then it will
-register as a runner initially.
-This is useful when you want to precreate
+not register initially.
+This is useful when you want to precreate a dedicated
-a dedicated runner whose registration token will only be known once a project is
+runner whose registration token will only be known once a project is created
-created that will use the runner.
-Once the registration token is known, you can
+that will use the runner.
+Once the registration token is known, you can use it
-use it to register these precreated VMs as runners by adding it into the dict.
+to register these precreated runners as runners by adding it into the dict.

 In the example above, the "shared" runner gets a special value for
 REGISTRATION_TOKEN.
 This is an initial token that is configured in GitLab's